See also our companion site: sovereignshetland.com - where the action is!

 - The UK government has never proved a legitimate right to the seabed around Shetland and Orkney.

-The effect of the 1468/69 dowry arrangements meant that Shetland and Orkney were held in trust by the Scottish Crown until redeemed.
+The effect of the 1468/69 dowry arrangements meant that the king's lands in Shetland and Orkney were held in trust by the Scottish Crown until redeemed.
 In 1603 this duty passed to the British Crown with the Union of the Crowns.
 The pawning was an international treaty which could not be altered without the agreement of both sides.
 Denmark/Norway have always protested that sovereignty was never surrendered to Scotland.

 During the following two hundred years there were repeated disponements and annexations.
 There seems to have been an assumption that such agreements could cover the whole of the islands, but this could never have been the case – bearing in mind the fact that the islands were not owned by the Crown.

-All this meant that the islands were a hot potato for succeeding monarchs.
+The islands were a hot potato for succeeding monarchs.
 When they were granted out to various needy courtiers as a personal favour it was in the knowledge that it was a questionable deal without legality.
 Contrast this with the Western Isles, where there had been a legitimate change of ownership and proper incorporation into the realm - no such shenanigans happened there.

 The next document is of fundamental importance, but there is very scant reference to it in any of the historical literature.
 Its significance is paramount, but one could be forgiven for thinking that there has been an attempt to hide its existence.

 Charles II clearly understood that the islands were his personal responsibility and that the repeated disponements to courtiers and annexations back to the Crown over the previous 200 years had been illegal.
-He makes it very clear that this close relationship with the Crown, to the exclusion of Parliament, should continue 'for all time coming'.
+He makes it very clear that this close relationship with the Crown, to the exclusion of Parliament, should continue "for all time coming".
 Apart from recognising the pawned status, the legal situation as it had existed in 1469 was thus more or less restored in 1669 and, although the term had yet to be been coined, the islands were declared Crown Dependencies.

 Only 38 years later the terms of the 1669 Act were directly contravened in the 1707 Act of Union (joining Scotland to England and Wales), from which Shetland and Orkney emerge magically as counties of Scotland.
 This has been the official fiction ever since - is it any wonder that the authorities are so coy about this document?